 Appropriate foot care can help prevent common foot problems and treat them before they cause serious complications.
 Don't wait for your next appointment in the hope that healing will occur on its own.
-Should you notice any of the following changes, seek help from your Podiatrist or G.P.
+Should you notice any of the following changes, immediately seek help from your Podiatrist or G.P.

-- · New swelling, heat, pain or unusual odour. - Change in colour (becomes blacker, bluer, redder or whiter than usual). - Blisters, cracks, callus, abrasions, discharge or ulceration.
+- New swelling, heat, pain or unusual odour. - Change in colour (becomes blacker, bluer, redder or whiter than usual). - Blisters, cracks, callus, abrasions, discharge or ulceration.

-Every break in the skin is potentially serious - cover the area with a dry sterile dressing e.g. Melolin (available from your chemist or supermarket) and if it does not respond within 2 days, seek advice.
+Every break in the skin is potentially serious - cover the area with a dry sterile dressing e.g. Melolin (available from your chemist or supermarket).
 Avoid using antiseptics unless directed by your Podiatrist or Doctor, as they may injure the skin.